 For those wishing to park and leave the driving on the island to someone else, free transportation is provided via Island Explorer Shuttle Buses - clean propane-powered vehicles supported by the National Park Service, area towns, the US DOT, Maine DOT, local businesses, and Friends of Acadia.
 There are 7 bus routes linking inns, hotels, campgrounds and destinations within Acadia National Park and elsewhere on the island.
-You may park your vehicle and board one of the buses at the Trenton Marketplace IGA on Route 3 in Trenton.
+You may park your vehicle and board one of the buses at the new Acadia Gateway Center.

 A large construction project has begun on a new Acadia Gateway Center on the western side of Route 3 in Trenton that will eventually include not only Park information, but have personnel from the various Chambers of Commerce to answer questions and promote each of their Chamber member's interests as well.
 Once this large project is finished, the National Park Service hopes that more people will choose to leave their vehicles here and take advantage of the free Island Explorer Shuttle Service from this location.
 With the recent completion of Phase One of the project, Shuttle Buses are using this location as a pick-up and drop-off point.
 Visit Island Explorer Shuttle Bus website to see their routes.

 Acadia Begins in Trenton